Dana Terrace: Knights of Guinevere

-Career
+On February 13, 2026, Glitch Productions announced Knights of Guinevere had been greenlit for a full season.

+Other work

 In 2017, Terrace directed various episodes of the 2017 DuckTales reboot and made the character Webby Vanderquack "more dynamic."
 The line producer for the second season of Gravity Falls was also working on DuckTales and brought her into the show in spite of Terrace having never watched the original series before working on the show, though she is a fan of the Carl Barks/Don Rosa comic books both series draw inspiration from.
 The same year, Variety highlighted her as an up-and-coming animator.
 Also that year she worked as a storyboard revisionist for Tangled: Before Ever After, directed by Tom Caulfield and Stephen Sandoval; Sandoval would later work on The Owl House.
 She later storyboarded the fourth episode of Rapunzel's Tangled Adventure, "Challenge of the Brave."